adelsoliman-x/adelsoliman-x/README.md

 ### IT Support Project 🌐
 - **Network Infrastructure Setup**: Designed and implemented a robust network infrastructure for a real estate company with multiple branches, supporting over 25 computers.
 The project focused on enhancing connectivity, reliability, and security across locations.

-### Full-Stack E-commerce Platform 💻 (In Progress)
-- A comprehensive full-stack e-commerce project utilizing React, Node.js, and Django.
-This project will showcase my skills in back-end development and user-centered design.
-Stay tuned as I add new features!

 ### Software Engineering Projects
 - Explore my GitHub repositories to see various projects, ranging from front-end to back-end applications.
 These projects reflect my coding skills, attention to detail, and commitment to continuous improvement.